-I have been vaporizing an oil form of pine bark extract for two years now since I found out about its anti-cancer and anti-infection effects — two important points for longevity – and noticed the ease of breathing while walking through a pine forest.
-The extract also lowers cholesterol and blood pressure, and reduces free radical damage.
+I have been vaporizing an oil form of pine bark extract for two years now since I found out about its anti-cancer and anti-infection effects — two important points for longevity.
+It increases all-around antioxidant defense and epigenetically reduces inflammation.
+The extract also lowers cholesterol and blood pressure and reduces free radical damage.

 - What Is Pycnogenol?

 - How Does Pycnogenol Act in the Body?